-Even if you are happy with your current home insurance deal, there's no harm in wanting to improve the security in your home by investing in a home insurance industry approved lock for your doors and windows.
+Even if you're happy with your current home insurance deal, there's no harm in wanting to improve the security in your home by investing in a home insurance industry approved lock for your doors and windows.
 Either way, getting better locks fitted in is always a good thing.
 Read on to find out more about what types of locks are approved by most home insurance companies.

 When applying for home insurance, you will usually be asked what type of locks you have fitted on your outside doors and windows.
-If you have one of the home insurance industry approved locks fitted, you could, in some cases, receive a discount on the normal premiums.
+The best locks are those meeting the British standard BS3621.
+If you have the home insurance industry approved locks fitted, you could, in some cases, receive a discount on the normal premiums.

-So if you do not have the right locks fitted, you may end up paying a higher premium on your home insurance.
+So if you don't have the right locks fitted, you may end up paying a higher premium on your home insurance.
 But this could also relate to other security risks to your home.
 For example, you might live in an area with a statistically higher than average rate of burglaries, fires or vandalism.
 Ultimately, not everything comes down to what type of lock your doors have, but still, it's good to have a secure lock, and if it's approved, then you could even save some money.

-Essentially, the more levers a mortice deadlock has, the more secure it is, and the five lever mortice deadlock is the standard for the approved home insurance locks list.
+Essentially, the more levers a mortice deadlock has, the more secure it is.
+The five lever mortice deadlock is the standard for the approved home insurance locks list.
 It may not be the easiest name to remember, so write it down before going lock shopping.

 This is essentially the same type of deadlock, but it conforms to the current approved British standards.
 Some insurers will insist, in order to give you a discount on premiums, that you have a five lever mortice deadlock conforming to BS3621 fitted to all outside doors and ground floor windows.
 Check what the home insurance policy conditions are first before buying the cover.